NFL on Fox: 2001–2002

-For the 2001 and 2002 seasons, NFL telecasts used the same graphics that were previously introduced on Fox's NASCAR and Major League Baseball coverage.
+For the 2001 and 2002 seasons, Fox's NFL telecasts used the same graphics that were previously introduced on the network's NASCAR and Major League Baseball coverage.
 The graphics package was an updated version of the 1998 design, but the FoxBox changed from a compact bug to a banner spanning the top of the screen, and included a scrolling graphic displaying real-time scores of other games in progress.
 A simple black rectangle with a shaded translucent area spanned the top of the screen from left to right, displaying the abbreviations of both teams in white.
 The scores were shown in white boxes next to the team.
 The center showed the game clock in white, to its right was the quarter ("1st QTR", "2nd QTR", etc.), and to the right of the quarter was the play clock; the NFL on Fox logo was on the far right.
 Starting in Super Bowl XXXVI and used full-time for the 2002 season, the white scoring boxes were re-colored to yellow.
-This was also the last year that the score graphic used an effect in which a team's initials flashed in its two primary when a team scored (for example, when the Green Bay Packers scored a touchdown during a Fox telecast, the "GB" initials and box would flash in green and gold for a few seconds as the six points for the TD were added, then again with the extra point).
+This was also the last year that the score graphic used an effect in which a team's initials flashed in its two primary colors when a team scored (for example, when the Green Bay Packers scored a touchdown during a Fox telecast, the "GB" initials and box would flash in green and gold for a few seconds as the six points for the touchdown were added, then again with the extra point).
 A laser sound also accompanied the effect for the guest and home teams in 2001, but was replaced with percussive sound beats in 2002 for the home team only.